MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-with-managed-identity.md

 The update policy must be configured with a [managed identity](/azure/data-explorer/managed-identities-overview) in the following scenarios:

-* When the update policy query references tables in other databases.
+* When the update policy query references tables in other databases
-* When the update policy query references tables with an enabled [row level security policy](row-level-security-policy.md).
+* When the update policy query references tables with an enabled [row level security policy](row-level-security-policy.md)

 An update policy configured with a managed identity is performed on behalf of the managed identity.